Bookbinding: Development

 The codex-style book, using sheets of either papyrus or vellum (before the spread of Chinese papermaking outside of Imperial China), was invented in the Roman Empire during the 1st century AD.
-First described by the poet Martial from Roman Spain, it largely replaced earlier writing mediums such as wax tablets and scrolls by the year 300 AD.
+First described by the poet Martial from Roman Spain, it largely replaced earlier writing media such as wax tablets and scrolls by the year 300 AD.
 By the 6th century AD, the scroll and wax tablet had been completely replaced by the codex in the Western world.
+The world's earliest printed book is The Diamond Sutra, dating from 868 C. E.

 Western books from the fifth century onwards were bound between hard covers, with pages made from parchment folded and sewn onto strong cords or ligaments that were attached to wooden boards and covered with leather.
 Since early books were exclusively handwritten on handmade materials, sizes and styles varied considerably, and there was no standard of uniformity.
 Early and medieval codices were bound with flat spines, and it was not until the fifteenth century that books began to have the rounded spines associated with hardcovers today.
 Because the vellum of early books would react to humidity by swelling, causing the book to take on a characteristic wedge shape, the wooden covers of medieval books were often secured with straps or clasps.
 These straps, along with metal bosses on the book's covers to keep it raised off the surface that it rests on, are collectively known as furniture.